 Probably something fairly broad and generic like “cheap holidays”, “last minute holidays”, “cheap flights”, or “hotels”.
 These are known as awareness keywords.

 Those kind of keywords get massive search volumes.
-In the UK alone, there are an average of 450,000 searches per month for “cheap holidays”.
+In the UK alone, there are an average of 450,000 search queries per month for “cheap holidays”.
 But the chances of someone being ready to book a holiday at the point when they search for “cheap holidays” are pretty slim.
 So the conversion rate for “cheap holidays” is going to be tiny (let’s say 0.1%).

 What will probably happen is that the person who searches for “cheap holidays” will come back to Google a bit later and search for something a bit more specific such as “holidays in France”.
 Maybe that keyword only gets 20,000 searches per month, but there's now a 1% chance of conversion.

 This process of search refinement might go through several cycles until eventually our fictional holidaymaker knows whereabouts in France they want to go and what kind of accommodation they want.
 At this point they end up searching for something very specific such as “gite holidays Poitiers”.

 There might only be a 100 searches a month for this, but the chance of conversion could've gone up to 40%.

 This process of someone carrying out multiple searches until they reach the point of converting is called the keyword journey or the keyword funnel.

 Here's how the keyword funnel might look for our fictional holidaymaker who's decided to rent a gîte in Poitiers.